canada-ca/OS-Advisory_Conseil-SO/en/Working_Group_Rules/Rules.md

 1. Guidance on releasing source code
 2. Identify what will be the obstacles to adoption
 3. What will be the exceptions rules

-### 2018-10-22 Meeting Minutes
-Attendees
-* Daniel Buijs
-* Sébastien Lemay
-* Jim Cowie
-* Guillaume Charest
-* Stacey Williams
-* Hervé Gendron (representing Dugald Topshee)

-#### Notes
-* We will need Gitlab link: people to send their account name
-* List of members need to be provided to Marc
-* Roadmap comments are expected:
-  * Gaps
-  * Missing elements
-  * Priority
-* Expand each element on roadmap in actionable tasks